Calvin G. Butler, Jr.

 Before joining Exelon in 2008, Butler held senior leadership roles in external affairs as well as manufacturing with the print, digital and supply chain solutions company RR Donnelley.
 He spent his early career with CILCORP (Central Illinois Light Co.), where he held positions in government affairs, legal and strategy.

 Butler serves on the boards of several prominent Baltimore-based organizations including the Baltimore Community Foundation, University of Maryland School of Medicine’s Board of Visitors, Greater Baltimore Committee, Cal Ripken, Sr. Foundation, the Center Club and Caves Valley Golf Club.
-He is immediate past chair of his alma mater, Bradley University, and a board member of the Institute of International Education, a not-for-profit organization focused on advancing scholarship, promoting access to education, and building economies; and the Library of Congress’ James Madison Council.
+He is a past board chair of his alma mater, Bradley University.
+In addition, Butler serves on the boards of the ANNIKA Foundation; the Institute of International Education, a not-for-profit organization focused on advancing scholarship, promoting access to education, and building economies; and the Library of Congress’ James Madison Council.

 Butler earned a bachelor’s degree from Bradley University in Peoria, Ill., and a Juris Doctor degree from Washington University School of Law in St. Louis, Mo.
 He received an honorary doctorate of Humane Letters from Morgan State University in 2014.